slovensko-digital/ops-backoffice-saas/README.md

 ### Reindex Elastic

 From local computer use `kamal reindex_elastic -d dev_staremesto_ba` to set up the elastisearch indexes for the first time.

-## Zammad NGINX reverse proxy hack

-As long as kamal-proxy's `path-prefix` setting is not presnt in kamal, zammad's `railsserver` and `websocket` must be deployed as kamal accessory.
-Thus, nginx reverse proxy is dpeloyed as the main `web` container.
-We must use custom and dynamically edited `nginx.conf` to specify the upstreams.
-The upstreams need to be set differently for each `destination` as we are deploying multiple `destinations` on the same server.
-Hostnames in docker network would collide otherwise.